-More information is also available at http://nmsu.edu/emergencyplanning/.
-The final decision on whether to issue one of the above notices, and the information contained therein, rests with the NMSU Chief of Police.
-The Chief (or his designee) may make the decision not to issue a notice if the situation is deemed not to warrant one, or if doing so might hamper the ability of public safety personnel to respond to and contain the incident.
+The final decision on whether to issue one of the above notices, and the information contained therein, rests with the President of DACC (or designee) and/or the NMSU Chief of Police.
+The President or Chief (or their designees) may make the decision not to issue a notice if the situation is deemed not to warrant one, or if doing so might hamper the ability of public safety personnel to respond to and contain the incident.